UPDATED: Jan. 24, 2021 —

 Once you have a plan in place, be sure to buy the items you truly need.
 You know the saying “You have to spend money to make money?”
 That doesn’t just apply to things like equipment for your business, or a loan.
 It can also apply to simpler things that just help you stay productive.

-Here are 16 products and apps you need to be productive in 2021:
+Here are the 15 products and apps you need to be productive in 2021:

-If you need visual reminders, then having your to-do list somewhere on your phone, or your appointments and bigger projects somewhere in your Gcal, isn’t very helpful.
-A whiteboard lets you keep track of the important stuff on a big surface, with dry erase markers, that’s right in your face.
-And, most doubles as a magnetic bulletin board for added versatility.
+If you need visual reminders, then managing your to-do list or your appointments on your having your to-do list on a phone app or relying on your somewhere on your phone, or your appointments and bigger projects somewhere in your Google Calendar, isn’t very helpful.
+This VIZ-PRO magnetic dry erase board lets you keep track of the important stuff on a big surface, with dry erase markers, that’s right in your face.
+Unlike most whiteboards, this one includes an anti-scratch silver aluminum frame that’s lightweight, yet sturdy and perfect for hanging horizontally or vertically.
 Best of all?
-When you finish a task, erase it and move on to your next goal.
+When you finish a task, you can simply erase it and focus on your next goal.

-A change of scenery can help re-energize you.
+LA change of scenery can help re-energize you.
 Right now, that may not mean going to a coffee shop, because of COVID-19.
 But, it could mean moving from, say, your desk to your balcony or backyard.
-A good padded, cooling, portable lap desk gives you a comfortable, secure surface to place your laptop, and lets you set up shop just about anywhere.
+This padded, portable lap desk gives you a comfortable, secure surface to place your laptop, and lets you set up shop just about anywhere.

 The garbage truck is beeping.
 Your neighbor is running a blender.
 Your spouse is watching TV.
 The dog is barking.
 You can’t ask the world to be quiet.
 There will always be something going on.
 But you can quiet your own mind by using noise-canceling headphones.
 You’ll be amazed at how much more you get done in an hour when you don’t stop to check out every sound.

 If you like to drink coffee or tea throughout the day, slowly, then you run into this problem: your beverage keeps getting cold so you have to constantly reheat it.
 But while you’re doing that, something distracts you, and you’re away from your desk longer than planned.
-A temperature-control thermos will keep your beverage at the ideal temperature, so you’re no longer managing temperatures.
+This temperature-control thermos will keep your beverage at the ideal temperature for up to 10 hours, so you’re no longer managing temperatures.
+Pair it with the app and select from 5 preset temperatures or customize your own.

 And speaking of productivity in the kitchen, did you know that bags are one of the most clutter-adding parts of a messy pantry?
 “They are easily crushed, reducing whatever was inside them to a crumby mess,” says Marty Basher, a design and organization expert at Modular Closets.
 “Hard-sided containers are easy to label, stack, and they are air-tight to keep their contents as fresh as possible.”
 Also, hanging a shoe organizer on the inside of your pantry door instantly maximizes your space and helps minimize clutter.
 You can use it for cans, granola bars, snack packs, and even seasonings.
 Shoe organizers can be used for a lot more than just shoes, so be creative, he says.

 You know the scene: you tell yourself that you’ll finish projects by a certain time, but, you let things linger.
 You slow down and take unexpected breaks.
-Having a timer going—whether it’s a stopwatch or even an hourglass—has a way of really putting the pressure on you, so you actually finish that task in 90 minutes, 60 minutes, or even 5 minutes.
+Having a timer going—whether it’s a stopwatch, hourglass or a flip clock like this one—has a way of really putting the pressure on you, so you actually finish that task in 90 minutes, 60 minutes, or even 5 minutes.
+This one is also pretty quiet (goodbye ticktock!) so you can take calls and meetings without being distracted.

 And, if you’re still lacking time management, use the timer for the Pomodoro Technique.
 This time management system encourages you to only work within the time constraints that you have—rather than force time you don’t have.
 The Pomodoro method teaches you to break your workday into 25-minute chunks with five-minute breaks throughout.